-It is contrasted with the Roman Catholic doctrine of transubstantiation, so that the Westminster Shorter Catechism in its question What is the Lord’s Supper? answers: “The Lord’s supper is a sacrament, wherein, by giving and receiving bread and wine according to Christ’s appointment, his death is showed forth; and the worthy receivers are, not after a corporal and carnal manner, but by faith, made partakers of his body and blood, with all his benefits, to their spiritual nourishment and growth in grace.”
+The whole debate focused on discerning the ‘real’ presence or the ‘spiritual’ presence of Christ in the bread and wine of the Lord’s Supper.
+The Protestant interpretation contrasted with the Roman Catholic doctrine so that the Westminster Shorter Catechism Question 96 What is the Lord’s supper? answers: “The Lord’s supper is a sacrament, wherein, by giving and receiving bread and wine according to Christ’s appointment, his death is showed forth; and the worthy receivers are, not after a corporal and carnal manner, but by faith, made partakers of his body and blood, with all his benefits, to their spiritual nourishment and growth in grace.”
 The phrase “not after a corporal and carnal manner” is in contrast to the Roman Catholic doctrine of transubstantiation and the Lutheran doctrine of consubstantiation.

-However, has this debate focused our attention on the completely wrong thing?
-Does Paul not actually mean that by their sectarian attitudes 1Cor 11:21 they were failing to discern that other Corinthian believers were the Lord’s body ?
-The division among them 1Cor 11:18; 1Cor 1:11-13 manifested itself in their manner of eating separately from each other.
-They failed to discern other Corinthians as Christian brethren, dividing the body of Christ 1Cor 1:13, and thus Paul says categorically that “this is not to eat the Lord’s Supper” 1Cor 11:20.
+These distinctions are important but this polemical debate has focused our attention on the completely wrong thing when it comes to exegeting this passage.
+Rather, Paul means that by their sectarian attitudes in eating separately from each other 1Cor 11:21 they were failing to discern that the Corinthian believers from whom they ate separately were the Lord’s body.
+The divisions among them 1Cor 11:18 and 1Cor 1:11-13 manifested itself in their manner of eating separately from each other.
+By doing so, they were dividing the body of Christ 1Cor 1:13, and thus Paul says categorically that “this is not to eat the Lord’s supper” 1Cor 11:20.